postyou/contao-abr-streaming-bundle/README.md

 ## Upgrade from version 1

-In version 2 we switched from Mediaelement.js to Video.js and removed the `abrstreaming` content element.
-You can now use the `player` content element with the `ce_player.html5` template provided by this extension.
+In version 2, we switched from Mediaelement.js to Video.js and removed the content element `abrstreaming` and the template `js_mediaelement_dash`.
+You should now use the content element `player` with the template `ce_player.html5` provided by this extension.